Identity Governance Blog

 Different regulations

-Having full control of access rights, which are constantly changing in a complex mix of users, IT systems, and organizational structures, is tricky, and add to that local and international regulations and legislations, continually implying changes, and you have difficulty keeping these access rights constantly updated.
+Having full control of access rights, which are constantly changing in a complex mix of users, IT systems, and organizational structures, is tricky.
+Add to that local and international regulations and legislations that continually imply changes, and you have difficulty keeping these access rights constantly updated.

 Compliance